-From regional and international specialties, Franklin’s dining halls serve a variety of options that can satisfy any appetite.
+From regional to international specialties, Franklin’s dining halls serve a variety of options that can satisfy any appetite.
 In addition to preparing fresh and tasty food for students, the dining halls provide gluten-free, vegan, and vegetarian alternatives.
 For students with allergies, simply double check with the food services staff that the food is safe for you to eat.
 The dining halls accept cash and credit cards, but ultimately the Falcon Card is the best way to ensure both convenience and lower costs for students dining on-campus.

 Grotto Hours (Spring 2022):